A renewed interest in the study of mediumistic phenomena

 An example of drop-in

-As an example of drop-in communications, the case is mentioned, published in 1975 by Haraldsson and Stevenson, of a séance held on January 25,1941 in Reykjavik, Iceland, with the medium Hafsteinn Bjørnsson.
-An entity who said his name was Gudni Magnusson told of being a truck driver who was driving on a mountain road when the vehicle had broken down.
+As an example of drop-in communications, the case is mentioned, published in 1975 by Haraldsson and Stevenson, of a séance held on January 25, 1941 in Reykjavik, Iceland, with the medium Hafsteinn Bjørnsson.
+An entity who said his name was Gudni Magnusson told of being a truck driver who was driving on a mountain road when his vehicle had broken down.
 As he stooped under the truck to examine what might have broken, the truck driver felt a sharp pain, and although then managed to reach his home, had died as some friends carried him by boat along the fjord to reach the nearest hospital.
 He also said that his life and death were connected to two locations, Eskifjordur e Reydarfjordur, and that his parents were still living.

 The medium's control, Finna, described Gudni as a young man with blond hair thinning at the top of his head.
 Neither the medium nor any of the sitters recognized the entity Gudni, but a few days later one of them talked about the séance to a friend, who told him that he had a cousin married to a doctor from Eskifjordur.
-So his wrote to this cousin, telling the case, and it turned out that almost all details given by the entity were true: a 24-year-old boy named Gudni Magnusson had died four months earlier in circumstances very similar to those described in the séance.
+So he wrote to his cousin, telling the case, and it turned out that almost all details given by the entity were true: a 24-year-old boy named Gudni Magnusson had died four months earlier in circumstances very similar to those described in the séance.
 An important aspect of this case is that a written report of the séance, with all the details of the drop-in communication, was made before the checking, and although a local newspaper had published an obituary about Gudni's death (possible subliminal source of information), the obituary did not contain the details given by the entity.
 However, the main problem of drop-in communications – if we want to consider them as proof of survival – consists in the fact that, since they are completely spontaneous events, the possibility that the medium has known the communicated material in a conscious or subconscious way can not be completely ruled out.
 Jan Stevenson himself and John Beloff had investigated and unmasked a medium lady that produced fraudulent drop-in communications.
-Another significant example of drop-in communication is that of the entity Giuseppe Riccardi in a séance with the medium Fontanelli, the details of which are reported in the final part of one of the pages dedicated to that medium.
+Another significant example of drop-in communication is that of the entity Giuseppe Riccardi in a séance with the medium Urbino Fontanelli, the details of which are reported in the final part of one of the pages dedicated to him.

 Proxy sittings